AmarBoggavarapu/terraform-zero-to-hero/Day-7/02-vault-integration.md

 }
 EOF
 ```
+Above step will create a new policy named "terraform".
+**Success!
+Uploaded policy: terraform**

 Now you'll need to create an AppRole with appropriate policies and configure its authentication settings.
 Here are the steps to create an AppRole: